How to negotiate a higher salary in Singapore

 Congratulations!
-You’ve made it through rounds of interviews, and now you have a job offer on hand.
+You’ve made it through rounds of interviews, and now you have an imminent job offer.

-Get ready, for it’s time to negotiate your salary.
-For some candidates, salary negotiations can be one of the most harrowing aspects of the interview process.
+The time has now come to negotiate your salary.
+For some candidates in Singapore, salary negotiation can be one of the most harrowing aspects of the interview process.

-You want to be prepared when entering into a salary negotiation.
-After you receive a job offer, ask for a couple of days to consider it.
+After you receive a job offer, you may ask for some time to consider it.
 Think about how much money you want and need to make before you ask for a raise.
 Take into account the cost of living, your future plans and any long-term loans.

 Then, determine whether the offered amount lines up with salary ranges in your industry and job title.

-You can get a good idea of the market rate from the Robert Half Salary Guide.
-You can even access salary data customised by “Job Category” and “Job Title” with our Salary Calculator.
+You can get a good idea of the market rate from the Robert Half Singapore Salary Guide.

-Now it’s time to state how much you would like to receive.
-A 2013 Columbia Business School study found that people who asked for a specific number were perceived to be better informed and, subsequently, were more successful than those who gave a rounded number.
-For example, instead of countering with $52,000, ask for $52,385.
-“Negotiators should remember that in this case, zeros really do add nothing to the bargaining table,” said study author and business professor Malia Mason.
+Now it’s time to state how much you would like to earn.
+A Columbia Business School study found that people who asked for a specific number were perceived to be better informed and, subsequently, were more successful than those who gave a rounded number.

 Don’t get carried away, however.
 Come up with a reasonable number based on your skill set and experience.